syncfusion/ej2-angular-docs/src/maps/maps/how-to/custom-path.md

 # Custom Path Map

-You can customize the maps control as the desired layout using the custom path map feature.
-Here, the maps control has been showcased with normal geometry type shapes to represent the bus seat selection layout.
-Please refer to the following code example to render the bus seat selection.
+Maps control can be customized as the desired layout using the custom path map feature.
+Here, the Maps control has been showcased with normal geometry type shapes to represent the bus seat selection layout.
+Please refer to the following example to render the bus seat selection.

 [`app.module.ts`]